skip to main content

 Claims for meals:

-• The meal expense receipts must indicate the business purpose, date and a list of those included.
+• The meal expense receipts must indicate the business purpose, date and a list of those individuals included;

-• The meal expense claim (via Navision) must indicate the business purpose and date.
+• The meal expense claim (via Concur) must also indicate the business purpose & date.

 3.7.
 Alcohol

-Alcohol has a limited role in business meetings and is precluded from reimbursement unless specifically authorized by the CEO or CAO.
+Alcohol has a limited role in business meetings and is precluded from reimbursement except as approved by the CEO/CAO pursuant to 4.4 below.

 3.8.
 Other Expenses